dekstroza/kubernetes-dev-stack/README.md

     ## and open up Grafana url shown in your browser.
     ## NOTE: Due to unresolved issue, if accessing any of these urls, use http instead of https and port 8080 instead of 6443

-Also there will be dns up and running - depending how fast your network is, it might take a few for docker to pull required images.
+ Depending how fast your network is, it might take a few for docker to pull required images.
 DNS server will be at 10.0.0.10 and serve domain **dekstroza.local**

 To verify dns is up and running, inside master or minions, run: